-- Using fire curtains throughout the library allows for wide open plan areas to be created but still providing code compliance via a performance based solution.
+- Using fire curtains throughout the library allows for wide open plan areas to be created but still provides code compliance via a performance-based solution.

 - The use of multi-roller vertical curtains allowed some of the outer walls to be used as a structure for fixing the fire curtain and guides, as well as providing the greatest floor area and open space available.